ModellingWebLab/chaste-codegen/CONTRIBUTING.md

 Developers should

 1. Clone the repository
 2. Create a virtual environment, using e.g. virtualenv or conda.
 Make sure to use Python3 (e.g. `$ virtualenv venv -p python3`).
-2b If you are on windows you might need to install virtual env first with pip install virtualenv.
-Make sure your python3 installation is in your path
+(If you are on windows you might need to install virtual env first with pip install virtualenv.
+Make sure your python3 installation is in your path)
-3. Activate the environment (e.g. `$ source venv/bin/activate`)
+3. Activate the environment (e.g. `$ source venv/bin/activate`).
+(On on Windows, virtualenv creates a batch file \env\Scripts\activate.bat)
 4. Install the developer requirements into the virtual environment: `pip install -r dev-requirements/dev.txt`
 5. Run the tests: `$ python -m pytest`.